National Guard on 24-hour watch in U.S. Capitol after Trump supporters' siege

 WASHINGTON (Reuters) - The National Guard were on a 24-hour watch in the U.S. Capitol after last week’s violence, with off-duty members left to catch naps in hallways and below the bust of General George Washington, who led the United States to victory in its battle for independence against Britain more than two centuries ago.

-A large presence of guard members dressed in fatigues and carrying rifles guarded the outside of the building, while others lined the corridors of the Capitol.
+A large presence of guard members dressed in fatigues and carrying rifles guarded the outside of the building on Wednesday, while others lined the corridors of the Capitol.
 The House of Representatives was meeting to consider impeaching President Donald Trump for his role in the Jan.
 6 assault on American democracy, when his supporters stormed the building in a deadly rampage.

-While National Guard troops have been stationed inside and outside the seat of Congress since at least Friday, earlier they had not been armed with rifles.

 New fencing and other security measures have also gone up around the building that is seen by many as an important global symbol of democracy.
 A seven-foot (two-metre) high fence has been erected around the Capitol, with metal barriers and National Guard troops protecting the congressional office buildings that surround it.